Schedule for Apple Pie Day,

 In addition to all the activities listed above, OCEANetwork staffs a table in the Galleria of the Capitol where we hand out information about home education to the public and give everyone "an apple from the teacher."
 We hope to project a positive image of homeschooling to both our legislators and the general public.

 These efforts take many hours of volunteer time.
-OCEANetwork has assembled a dynamic committee to spearhead this effort: Wes & Deborah Butler, Hank & Melanie Voorhees, Jon & Patty Abel, and Adam & Allison Telfer.
+OCEANetwork has assembled a dynamic committee to spearhead this effort: Wes & Deborah Butler, Michele Hall, Kathryn Plett, Alyssa Cunningham, and Nathanael and Kimberly Perkins.
 We wish to thank them for their devotion to home education freedoms.

 But Apple Pie Day would be nothing without the dedication of home educators from around Oregon.
-You make a lasting impression on your legislator when you travel to Salem to meet him or her.
+You make a lasting impression on your legislators when you travel to Salem to meet them.
 Together we can make the difference that will ensure continued freedom for all Oregon home educating families!

 Sponsor Home Education Week

 Home Education Week in Oregon is a huge undertaking.
 Help fund this event.
-You can donate online or send your tax-deductible contributions to OCEANetwork, 15805 S. Abiqua Rd NE, Silverton, OR 97381.
+You can donate online or send your tax-deductible contributions to OCEANetwork, 27880 SW Baler Rd, Sherwood, OR 97140.
 Your contributions will go far toward protecting home education freedoms in Oregon.